Seiberg-Witten type equations on compact symplectic 6-manifolds: Invariants for compact K a hler threefolds

 \subsection{Some computations}

 In the previous subsection, we proved that the moduli spaces are compact in the K\"{a}hler case.
-Hence the assumption (A1) in Section \ref{sec:inv} is satisfied in this case.
-Regarding the assumption (A2) in Section \ref{sec:inv} on reducibles, we have the following.
-This holds for compact symplectic 6-manifolds.
+Hence the assumption (A2) in Section \ref{sec:inv} is satisfied in this case.
+Regarding the assumption (A1) in Section \ref{sec:inv} on reducibles, we have Proposition \ref{prop:red} for compact symplectic 6-manifolds.
+In addition, the following holds if the underlying manifolds are K\"{a}hler threefolds.

-\begin{proposition} Let $X$ be a compact symplectic 6-manifold, and threefold, and let $\xi$ be the characteristic line bundle of a $Spin^{c}$-structure on $X$.
-If $\deg \xi < 0$, then there are no reducible solutions to the equations. \end{proposition}